Life at a Law School - 10 Things You Must Know

 So, it is once again “that” time of the year – University admissions and the same old question popping up right in front of eyes, in a scarier and bigger version, “What am I going to do in life?”.
-As answering that question, you would have most likely chosen your favorite stream by now.
-This post is absolutely about what exactly you should learn during the course of training yourself for future, especially if you’ve chosen law stream.
+As to answering that question, you would have most likely chosen your favourite stream by now.
+This post is absolutely about what exactly you should learn during the course of training yourself for the future, especially if you’ve chosen the law stream.

 You’ll actually get used to questions like, “So, can you explain this law to me?”
 And sometimes even be invited for legal arguments.

 6. Moot and Friends

 It may sound funny but you’ll actually get to know your strength and weakness and most probably befriend your opposite team member during moot court competitions.
 Maybe, lawyers prioritize knowledge before beauty. 😉

 I don’t how but once you enter into law school, your brain automatically starts thinking at all different dimensions of a problem in ways that you’ve never thought before!

 Maybe in your school days, you were like “Oh my God, seriously?”
 When you hear a tiniest of the tiniest gossip from your best friend.
 But, once you enter into law school your mouth will automatically spill out pearls, “Seriously?
 Proof?”.
 Yes!
 You’ll definitely say that!
 It may shock you the moment you ask for the first time but once you start asking, the time you ask it for the last time would be before your death – i.e., there’s no end to that question in a lawyer’s life, irrespective of whether you’re getting into a law-related job or not!